lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 - Set _Join Method_ to topLevelDV.
 - Set the _ACL Solr Collection_ to your content collection (by default, it is the same name as your Fusion app).

+### Test principals with allowed access
+The following cases, validate certain users have access to certain documents:
 Test which documents _user2_ have access to:
 - Add this parameter to the Query Workbench (in the upper right corner of the Query Workbench screen): `{username,user2}`
 - Run the query _id:doc*_ and verify that only _doc2_ is retrieved since only _group1_ (which doesn’t include _user2_) is granted permission to see _doc1_.